18 Key Data Analyst Skills To Get You Hired in 2023

-In this article, we explain what a data analyst is and provide a list of the most important skills they need for success.
+In this article, we explain what a data analyst is and review a list of the most important skills they can use for success.

 What is a data analyst?

 A data analyst retrieves, organizes and analyzes information to help a company improve production, efficiency or another valuable aspect of its operations.
 Data analysts work in all industries, from retail to academia.
 Often, they use the data they gather to create reports that summarize patterns and offer solutions to stakeholders in the form of updated systems, procedures or protocols.
 Companies use data analysts specifically to improve outcomes like productivity or profits or to understand employee or customer needs.

 Presenting their findings

 What skills does a data analyst need?

 Data analysts benefit from developing certain skills.
 Here are some of the top skills for data analysts to acquire for success in their field: